alexfernandez/alexfernandez.github.io/2017/origins-language.md

 who wrote endless sentences and often forgot to finish them (technically called [anacoluthon](https://en.wikipedia.org/wiki/Anacoluthon)).

-Going further back in the past, partial reconstructions such as the enlightening work done with Indoeuropean shows that many elements of language that we take for granted are relatively recent additions.
+Going further back into the past, partial reconstructions such as the enlightening work done with Indoeuropean shows that many elements of language that we take for granted are relatively recent additions.
 For instance, Proto-Indo-European (PIE) developed gender gradually,